 Jail and Inmate Search in Iowa

-Iowa has a current jail and prison population of 8,424.
-Among all the correctional facilities in Iowa as a whole, they are over capacity by about 15%.
-Iowa’s inmate recidivism rate is 35.4%.
+IA has a current jail and prison population of 8,424.
+Among all the correctional facilities in the state as a whole, they are over capacity by about 15%.
+IA’s inmate recidivism rate is 35.4%.
 74% of all inmates are male with the rest female.
 The largest age group of about 35-40% are in the 31-50 age range.
 Three-quarters of all inmates are White with the rest being Black, Hispanic and American Indian.
 27% of inmates are incarcerated due to drug offenses, another 22% for violent crime and another 24% for property crime.

 Table of Contents